 How exactly do I keep the baby from eating before sleep?

-Plus, all babies possess a startle reflex, in which they jerk themselves awake with startle-like movements up until 4-5 months of age.
-So if your baby is younger than 4 or 5 months, feel confident swaddling with one or both arms in.
+All babies possess a startle reflex, in which they jerk themselves awake with startle-like movements up until 4-5 months of age.

 How do I know which swaddle is right for my baby?